suzyahyah/suzyahyah.github.io/_posts/2020-05-08-ClusteringICLR.md

 The idea seems reasonable but the motivation for ladder networks is still a little bit shaky to me.
 "Ladder networks does not require any domain-dependent augmentation, works for both image and text datasets, and can be easily jointly trained with supervised and unsupervised losses."
-- this does not say much about the specific ladder network architecture and I would be interested to know if it is the only category of models that fulfil the above criteria.
+This does not say much about the specific ladder network architecture and I would be interested to know if it is the only category of models that fulfil the above criteria.

 <u>Background</u>